 Czech Republic: A Day of Mushroom Hunting

 I never went hiking with friends who knew their mushrooms, and I never dared pick them on my own.
 My second year passed the same.
-Mushroom season turned into winter, then spring, summer.
+The mushroom season turned into winter, then spring, summer.
 Suddenly it was my last day in my beloved town, and I still hadn’t gone mushroom hunting.
-August ninth it was, and my landlord came by to do a little business.
+August ninth it was and my landlord came by to do a little business.

 Mushroom Picking and Guitar Playing

 I was even closer to Pavla’s parents, who lived in the same apartment block as I did, who spoke no English and often invited me over for fancy snacks and Czech movies, or long patient conversations more beautiful for the language barriers we clambered over.
 I loved them all.

 And as Vlád’a sat there talking in his animated way about the mushrooms that had suddenly sprung up, I mentioned that I’d never been mushroom hunting, and it was a shame.
 Without thought, he invited me over for a night of mushroom picking and guitar playing.